TheoKondak/CRUD-app/README.md

 ## Theme

 The colors of the theme, are inspired by the color palette used in [Tapioview.com](https://www.tapioview.com/).
 That being said, I used [TailwindCss color gamuts](https://tailwindcss.com/docs/customizing-colors) and tried to stick as close to the original values as possible.

 ## Issues

 ### Known Issues

+- The application will not run on `React Strict Mode`.
+The reason is that the `selectPost` function resets on the second rerender.
+As of now, due to lack of time, I was not able to investigate possible solutions.
+To preview the app, make sure it is not wrapped in the `<React.StrictMode>` component.

+### Fixed Issues

 - The Table html element is not ideal for responsive design, so the smartphone screen could use some better UI/UX.
 One solution could be to recreate the table in either css grid or flex.

-### Fixed Issues

 - Body Textarea is a bit laggy.
 Here is a resource [talking about it](https://dev.to/kevinkh89/how-to-solve-input-delay-lagging-in-react-j2o)
 - As of now Reset/Save post etc are not working properly.
 Issue happened at [415920f52eff64a755ce24f88b42d7dba4b4302b](https://github.com/TheoKondak/CRUD-app/tree/415920f52eff64a755ce24f88b42d7dba4b4302b)